CPSC-1517/Take-Home-Exercises-Sep-2025/README.md

 > Exercises for this term are posted to this repository.
 You can copy these instructions to your exercise repository set up by your instructor for this term.
 However, any updates to the instructions will be placed within this repository.
 >
 > **These exercises are to be an individual effort.
 Collaboration is not allowed.
 Collaboration would be an academic integrity concern.
-Concepts may be discussed but work must be an individual effort.**
+Concepts may be discussed but work must be an individual effort.
+AI code generation is not allowed.
+AI code generation would be an academic integrity concern.
+AI may be used for research of problems but the research must be applied as your own work.**

 1. [Exercise 1](./Exercise1/README.md)
 1. [Exercise 2](./Exercise2/README.md)